 Bob Woodward: 'People Need To Wake Up' To What's Happening Under Trump

-Veteran journalist Bob Woodward has written books on every U.S. president since Richard Nixon — nine in total.
-But in all his years covering politics, he's never encountered a president like President Trump.
+Veteran journalist Bob Woodward has written about every U.S. president since Richard Nixon — nine in total.
+But in all his years covering politics, he has never encountered a president like President Trump.

 Woodward's latest work, Fear: Trump in the White House, paints a portrait of Trump as uninformed and mercurial.
 The book describes moments when staff members joined together to purposefully block what they believe are the president's most dangerous impulses — sometimes by surreptitiously removing papers from the president's desk.